How customer service automation can help your business

 - Identifying conversations and routing them to the right person within the department or company

-Frank Smit, Chief Innovation Officer at OBI4wan, explains the applications of the chatbots of these days as follows:
+Frank Smit, Chief Operating Officer at OBI4wan, explains the applications of the chatbots of these days as follows:

 “You can see a chatbot as virtual customer service employees.
 The bot ‘reads’ the message, determines the intention of the questioner and ensures a complete set of (customer) details.
 His job is then about done; the complete set of details are handed over to another employer.”